Medigap Plan A – Medicare Supplement

 Learn More About Medicare Supplement Plan A

-Medicare Supplement Plan A is the one plan that all Insurance Supplement Providers must offer.
-The policies are also all standardized, so all benefits are the same with plans of the same letter.
-Price and service can vary by company, however, so it is important to research and compare and find the best plan for you.
+Medigap policies are standardized, and offer the same basic benefits but some offer additional benefits.
+Insurance companies that sell Medigap policies must offer Medigap Plan A. Price and service can vary by insurance company, however, so it is important to research and compare and find the best plan for you.

 Medigap Plan A offers basic service coverage to the policyholder.
-It is also referred to as the Basic Supplemental Insurance Plan.
-The coverage provided is less than the other plans, but premiums are more affordable.
 An advantage to Plan A is that you might not have to pay for benefits you don’t think you’ll use.
 This can also result in extra costs should you need more service however.
 If you feel you need only basic coverage and can assume the remaining risk yourself, Plan A might be a good choice for you.

 It can be difficult to determine which plan is right for you, and not all providers offer all of the Medicare Supplement Plans.
-Our licensed sales agents can help you find the plan that best fits your needs and budget.
-Most insurance carriers offer a variety of plans, so our licensed sales agents can help you shop around for the best price.
+Most insurance carriers offer a variety of plans, so our licensed sales agents can help you find the plan that would best meet your needs.